 IP forwarding is the feature that allows Linux OS to receive network packets arriving on one interface and then forward them to another network.
-Most Linux distributions disable IP forwarding because not everyone need this feature.
-However, you have to enable IP forwarding if you want to set up a Linux router, gateway, VPN server, or connect multiple networks together.
+Most Linux distributions disable IP forwarding because not everyone needs this feature.
+However, you have to enable IP forwarding if you want to set up a Linux router, gateway, VPN server, or connect multiple networks.

 Enable IP Forwarding

-First we will check if current IP forwarding is enabled or not
+First, we will check if the current IP forwarding is enabled or not.

 Here we have to query the sysctl kernel value net.ipv4.ip_forward to check if IP forwarding is enabled or not: Using sysctl: